SysKitTeam/docs-point/how-to/syskit-point-quick-start-guide.md

 ## **What Can a Site Owner See?**

-SysKit Point will present you with the inventory of your resources, meaning you will be able to see sites, Teams and Office 365 groups you are the owner/administrator of.
+SysKit Point will present you with the inventory of your resources, meaning you will be able to see sites, Teams and Microsoft 365 Groups you are the owner/administrator of.

 Check the [following link](../installation-and-configuration/enable-role-based-access.md) for more details about **role-based access configuration**.